Scattering theory for subcritical wave equation with inverse square potential: Morawetz estimates

 \section{Morawetz estimates}

 In this section, we shall prove a class of local Morawetz estimates for solutions in Proposition \ref{well-p}.
+Please note that these Morawetz estimates hold for non-radial solutions as well.
 For this purpose, we give a Hardy inequality on a local domain. \begin{lemma} Let $u \in \dot{H}^1(\Rm^d)$.
 Then for any $R>0$, we have

 where

 Moreover, we have